 01Understand How Your Money Gets to Your Bank Account

-If the bank is from out of state or in a different part of the country, it may take additional time for the check to go through the clearing process.
+If the bank is from out of state or in a different part of the country, it may take additional time for the check to go through the check clearing process.
 If the check is local, your bank will usually extend you a credit while they are waiting to collect the money from the other bank.

 02Look for the Next Business Day Notice

 03Be Aware of Holds on Your Account

-04Monitor for Mix-ups with the Bank
+04Monitor for Bank Mix Ups

-Be sure to contact the bank and find out what happened.
+Be sure to contact the bank and find out what happened and remediate the issue.
 It is important to keep your receipts until everything has cleared so that you have proof of the deposit.
 Your receipt also contains important tracking information, which will make it easier for the bank to find your missing deposit.
 Take the time to contact the bank about the discrepancy in your account, and you should be able to work out a solution.

 Why Isn't My Money Available at My Bank?